huggingface/blog/time-series-transformers.md

 ## Define the Model

 Next, let's instantiate a model.
-The model will be trained from scratch, hence we won't use the `from_pretrained` method here, but rather instantiate the model from a [`config`](https://huggingface.co/docs/transformers/model_doc/time_series_transformer#transformers.TimeSeriesTransformerConfig).
+The model will be trained from scratch, hence we won't use the `from_pretrained` method here, but rather randomly initialize the model from a [`config`](https://huggingface.co/docs/transformers/model_doc/time_series_transformer#transformers.TimeSeriesTransformerConfig).

 We specify a couple of additional parameters to the model:
 - `prediction_length` (in our case, `24` months): this is horizon the decoder of the Transformer will learn to predict for;